shahroz769/property-nextjs/README.md

   openssl rand -base64 32
   ```
 - Get your Cloudinary cloud name, API key, and API secret from your Cloudinary account and add them to `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET`.
-- Get your Mapbox token from your Mapbox account and add it to `NEXT_PUBLIC_MAPBOX_TOKEN`.
-- Get your Google Geocoding API key from your Google console account and add it to `NEXT_PUBLIC_GOOGLE_GEOCODING_API_KEY`.

 ### Install Dependencies